 Class B: To break the law concerning the handling, storage, sale, inspection, and record-keeping of controlled substances.

 Class C: Engaging in fraud to get a controlled substance, using a false federal drug registration number, being involved with making or selling counterfeit drugs, and trying to get around federal law by creating a new substance.

 Class A crimes cover a wide range of acts involving illegal drugs.
 Classes B and C aim to prevent legitimate drug businesses from contributing to or profiting from unlawful and counterfeit drugs.

-Even state drug convictions can result in a penalty that costs a lot in time and money, not to mention disruption to your life and future plans.
-Depending on your state charge, you could be looking at anywhere from one to 30 years in a Florida state prison.
+Even state drug convictions can result in a penalty that costs a lot of time and money, not to mention the disruption to your life and plans.
+Depending on your state charge, you could look at anywhere from one to thirty years in a Florida state prison.

 Like state sentences, federal sentences are also driven by the facts of the crime and your record.
-Whether yours is a state or a federal prosecution, you need a savvy, experienced drug charge defense lawyer on your side to see that your case is handled skillfully and you receive the most lenient sentence possible under the circumstances.
+Whether yours is a state or a federal prosecution, you need a savvy, experienced drug charge defense lawyer to see that your case is handled skillfully, and you receive the most lenient sentence possible under the circumstances.